SEO content is all about the audience.

 Because, when you write to the right people in the right way, your writing and content will climb higher.

-9 Keys for Creating Your Best SEO Content in 2019
+9 Keys for Creating Your Best SEO Content

 Here are my nine top tips for helping you create your best (most-read, most-shared, and most valuable) content this year and beyond.